exakat/exakat/docs/Rules.rst

 Methods in a class should use the class, or be functions.

 Methods should use $this with another method or a property, or call parent::.
 Static methods should call another static method, or a static property.
+Methods which are overwritten by a child class are omitted : the parent class act as a default value for the children class, and this is correct.

 .. code-block:: php